What MKs wish their supporting churches knew

 What Makes Mks Unique?

-Missionary Kids (MKs) are unique due to the cultural, social, and emotional experiences that have shaped their lives.
-These factors include:
+Missionary Kids (MKs) are unique due to the cultural, social, and emotional experiences that have formed their lives.
+Ten things that make MKs unique are:

-These factors equip MKs to navigate a globalized world.
-They provide them with skills and perspectives that are valuable in a variety of contexts.
+These factors equip MKs to deal with a globalized world.
+They provide the Missionary Kids with skills and viewpoints that are helpful in a variety of contexts.
 However, they also mean that an MK may face challenges regarding identity, stability, and belonging.

 Related articles